This is a one-stop resource to help you learn to backpack, or backpack better. It:

 This may seem like a shameless plug, but I’m so confident that it’s a good recommendation that I’ll make a deal: If you don’t feel that it was worth several times its price, I’ll buy it back from you.

 The Gear Guide tackles all the major product categories: clothing, footwear, shelters, sleeping bags and pads, stoves, water storage and purification, plus a few more.
 In each chapter, I discuss and pros and cons of the available options, and state specifically what I use.
+While some of this content is scattered around the internet, including on my website, you’ll spend hours tracking it down and you’ll lose a holistic approach to gear.

 Other good reads: